 Eureka Kikuyu grass is a dense, rapidly growing turf.
 This lively grass variety prefers plenty of sunlight and maintains its brilliant colour in most weather conditions.
 It is non-allergenic, which makes it a great choice for people with allergies, children, and pets.
-Eureka Kikuyu turf Sydney is best suited for loam, loamy sand, and sandy loam soils.
+Eureka Kikuyu turf in Sydney is best suited for loam, loamy sand, and sandy loam soils.
 This grass is easy to care for, which makes it ideal for high-traffic areas that are susceptible to frequent wear.

 VERY HIGH WATER TOLERANCE